-Can the new US-led maritime force stop Houthi attacks during Gaza war?
+Can the US-led maritime force stop Yemen’s Houthi attacks during Gaza war?

 Most of the projectiles were intercepted by Israeli and US defences or fell short due to the roughly 2,000km (1,240-mile) distance between the two countries.

 So the Houthis changed tactics, instead focusing on ships near their shores.
-They have since been firing missiles and launching attack drones at commercial ships that they claim are linked to Israel and seized a vessel last month that they are still holding in a Yemeni port.
+They have been firing missiles and launching attack drones at commercial ships that they claim are linked to Israel and seized a vessel last month that they are still holding in a Yemeni port.

 Their attacks have stopped many ships from making their way to Israel.

+“The Houthis are feeling emboldened.
+They perceive that they have won the civil war in Yemen and that their position is unchallenged domestically,” said Thomas Juneau, an assistant professor at the Graduate School of Public and International Affairs at the University of Ottawa whose research focuses on the Middle East, especially Iran and Yemen.
+“They also probably assess that the US and its regional partners are keen to avoid an escalation of the war in Gaza into a full-blown regional war.”

-At least 12 shipping companies have suspended transit through the Red Sea due to these safety concerns.
+At least 12 shipping companies have suspended transit through the Red Sea due to the Houthi attacks.
 They include some of the largest in the world: Denmark’s AP Moller-Maersk, Germany’s Hapag-Lloyd, the Italian-Swiss Mediterranean Shipping Company and France’s CMA CGM.

 Is a new oil crisis brewing?

 Markets, including the oil and gas market, have increasingly reacted to the attacks, especially considering the volume of cargo being redirected.
 For instance, Maersk and Hapag-Lloyd together operate almost a quarter of the world’s shipping fleet.

-Bab al-Mandab, the narrow waterway that separates Eritrea and Djibouti on the Horn of Africa from Yemen on the Arabian Peninsula, is where 10 percent of the world’s seaborne crude oil travels.
+Bab al-Mandeb, the narrow waterway that separates Eritrea and Djibouti on the Horn of Africa from Yemen on the Arabian Peninsula, is where 10 percent of the world’s seaborne crude oil travels.
 More than 17,000 ships pass through it each year.
 It is less than 20km (12 miles) wide, far narrower than the more than 200km (124 miles) of the northern parts of the Red Sea.

 The direct impact on oil prices has been relatively limited so far, but experts have warned that things could significantly escalate if the attacks continue and security remains an issue.
 Insurance premiums and prices of oil and gas products are expected to rise if the conflict is not resolved.